 Industry Leading Knowledge in Commercial Hydroponic Vegetable Production, Vertical Farming, Urban Farming, Urban Agriculture, Engineered Substrates, Fertilizers and LED Grow Lights

-At Hort Americas, LLC we are dedicated to playing an integral role in the different niches of commercial horticulture.
-We work closely with manufacturers from around the world to bring the highest quality, technically advanced and most cost effective products to the greenhouse growers in Canada, the United States, the Caribbean and Mexico.
+Founded in 2009, Hort Americas works closely with manufacturers to bring quality, technically advanced and cost effective products to greenhouse growers in Canada, the United States, the Caribbean and Mexico.

-Headquartered in Fort Worth (Texas, USA) Hort Americas has partnered with the Dutch Company Horticoop Bv(see www.horticoop.com for more info about the parent company) to insure top level technical support, global perspective and corporate stability.
-Hort Americas also has staff strategically located to make sure we reliably service the local needs of our customer base
+Headquartered in Fort Worth (Texas, USA) Hort Americas has partnered with the Dutch Company Horticoop Bv(see www.horticoop.com for more info about the parent company) to ensure top level technical support, global perspective and corporate stability.
+Hort Americas also has staff strategically located to make sure we reliably service the local needs of our customer base.

 Currently Hort Americas is offering these unique items: